 About 5% of the population has ears that protrude excessively.
-If you or your child have this condition, Dr. Houser at Cosmetic & Plastic Surgery of Columbus has the education and experience needed to restore your ears back to a normal position.
+If you or your child have this condition, Dr. Houser and Dr. Kraft at Cosmetic & Plastic Surgery of Columbus have the education and experience needed to restore your ears back to a normal position.
 Discover what it’s like to have people pay attention to what really matters—your words and smile—rather than your ears.

 Recovery from otoplasty is fairly quick.
 A headband is generally worn for about six weeks to prevent stress on the sutures and a recurrence of the protrusion.
 A pain medication may be prescribed, but most patients report only mild discomfort/soreness initially after surgery.
 The majority of recovery is complete within 1-2 weeks.
 A very small percentage of patients may develop a blood clot on the ear; it may dissolve naturally or can be drawn out during a quick visit to the office.